We Tested the Best Humidifiers and Our Top Pick Covers the Largest Square Footage We’ve Seen

 • The door to the room where the humidifier will be used should be left open to avoid over-humidifying the space.

 • Warm-mist humidifiers that boil water can become hot to the touch.
-Those who live in a home with pets or animals will want to exercise caution.
+Those who live in a home with pets or animals will want to exercise caution and be certain the unit is shut off before leaving the home.

 FAQs

-This guide aims to address everything shoppers need to know ahead of buying a humidifier, particularly the best ones for large rooms.
-Some may still have questions, though, so here are answers to some of the most commonly asked questions about these appliances.
+This guide aims to address everything you need to know ahead of buying a humidifier, particularly the best ones for large rooms.
+Here are answers to some of the most commonly asked questions about these appliances.

 Q. What size humidifier do you need for a large room?